Montserrat: Yachting

 Montserrat is home to the Montserrat Yachting Association.

 Athletics

 Montserrat has competed in every Commonwealth Games since 1994.

-Miguel Francis who now represents the United Kingdom and previously represented Antigua and Barbuda was born in Montserrat.
+Miguel Francis, a sprinter who now represents the United Kingdom and previously represented Antigua and Barbuda, was born in Montserrat.
 He holds the Antiguan National record over 200m in 19.88.

 Basketball

 Basketball is growing in popularity in Montserrat with the country now setting up their own basketball league.
 The league contains six teams, which are the Look-Out Shooters, Davy Hill Ras Valley, Cudjoe Head Renegades, St. Peters Hilltop, Salem Jammers and MSS School Warriors.
 They have also built a new 800 seater complex which cost $1.5 million.

 Cricket

 In common with many Caribbean islands, cricket is a very popular sport in Montserrat.
 Players from Montserrat are eligible to play for the West Indies cricket team.
 Jim Allen was the first to play for the West Indies and he represented the World Series Cricket West Indians, although, with a very small population, no other player from Montserrat had gone on to represent the West Indies until Lionel Baker made his One Day International debut against Pakistan in November 2008.

 The Montserrat cricket team forms a part of the Leeward Islands cricket team in regional domestic cricket; however, it plays as a separate entity in minor regional matches, as well having previously played Twenty20 cricket in the Stanford 20/20.
 Two grounds on the island have held first-class matches for the Leeward Islands, the first and most historic was Sturge Park in Plymouth, which had been in use since the 1920s.
 This was destroyed in 1997 by the volcanic eruption.
 A new ground, the Salem Oval, was constructed and opened in 2000.
 This has also held first-class cricket.
 A second ground has been constructed at Little Bay.